hopsoft/self_renderer/README.md

 # Rails Rendering for ActiveRecord & Other Objects

-Rails model & object rendering outside the context of a web request.
+Rails model & object rendering outside the context of web requests.

 ## Use Cases